-As we start 2019, it is time to reflect on the coming challenges and innovations in promoting Latino/Hispanic representation in the medical pipeline.
+As we start the 2019 academic year, it is time to reflect on the coming challenges and innovations in promoting Latino/Hispanic representation in the medical and academic medicine pipeline.

 Proposals are intended to provide a forum for the extended exchange of ideas among advisors on topics of common interest regarding innovations and challenges to the personal and professional development of LMSA members along the pipeline.